mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

 ### Build the Neo-Gui-Developer Node/Wallet

-25. Open the neo-compiler project in Visual Studio by double-clicking `neo-gui.sln` in the `C:\NEO\neo-gui-developer-master\neo-gui-developer-master` folder created in Activity 2 - Download and unpack NEO developer tool sources.
+25. Open the neo-compiler project in Visual Studio by double-clicking `neo-gui.sln` in the `C:\NEO\neo-gui-developer-master\neo-gui-developer-master` folder created in Activity 2 - Download and unpack NEO developer tool projects (source).

     ![Open `neo-gui.sln` in Visual Studio 2017](./images/05-buildneodevtools/NeoGuiDev1Build.png)